georgianacaliman/IntentAcademy/README.txt

-This is a work-in-progress website.
+This is a work-in-progress website, hosted with GitHub Pages.

 Credits: